dscarr-94/GreenAmmoniaProject/README_Python.txt

 ## Program Execution
-To execute the script, type into your command line the following instruction I manually turn off warnings, you could keep it but they are useless and mess with the progress bar :)
+To execute the script, type into your command line the following instruction I manually turn off warnings, you could keep it but they are useless and mess with the progress bar.
+If nothing happens, try running with python instead of python3

 ```
 python3 -Wd main.py